arunkarthick/activerecord-oracle_enhanced-adapter-with-schema/README.md

 activerecord-oracle_enhanced-adapter-with-schema
 ================================================

 Oracle enhanced adapter with schema config support for ActiveRecord (Using this gem, you can specify schema details in database.yml).
-All credit goes to rsim (http://github.com/rsim).
-I just added some additional code, so that you can specify the required schema in your database.yml to make a specific schema DB Connection.
+Using this gem, you can define schema in your database.yml to make a specific schema DB Connection.
 This is very useful in certain situations like -

+  * The default oracle adapter assumes that the DB user will have all permissions to his schema.
+For most of the cases, its true.
+But it will not be true for some cases.
 When you need to use two different users in your database.
-One user is to create/modify tables (Data Definition) in your schema, and one is to use that tables (Data Manipulation) within in the app.
-(I agree it doesnt make any sense, but when there is a policy, you cant go beyond that unfortunately, if you cant change the policy)
+One user is to create/modify tables (Data Definition) in your schema, and another one is to use that tables (Data Manipulation) within in the app.
+So the application user account will not have access to do DDL (I agree it doesnt make any sense, but when there is a policy, you cant go beyond that unfortunately, if you cant change the policy)

     You will see these kind of scenarios in organizations where you have a DBA policy that app user should not be allowed to created/edit tables.
 And those DDL operations should be done by a separate ADMIN user account.

 DESCRIPTION
 -----------

 This repo is forked from rsim/oracle-enhanced repo.
 So please refer this page [rsim's Oracle Enhanced](http://www.github.com/rsim/oracle-enhanced) for more details.

-I just added the additional code, so that we can mention the schema details in our database.yml file, e.g.
+This gem is an enhanced version of rsim's oracle adapter, so that we can mention the schema details in our database.yml file, e.g.

     development:
       adapter: oracle_enhanced